Faculty

 Rameez Bhatti, M.D.

 Dr. Bhatti started his journey in Toledo by doing his Family Medicine residency at UToledo.
 He is now a board certified family physician that was born and raised in Queens, New York.
 Following his training, he decided to pursue a career in academic medicine to work alongside faculty that he trained with.
-He is passionate about working with both residents and students in an enviornment that fosters learning.
+He is passionate about working with both residents and students in an environment that fosters learning.

 His medical interests include managing diabetes, and complex patients with comorbid diseases in the inpatient setting.
 He is passionate about traveling and enjoys eating at new restaurants.
 He looks forward to spending time with his friends and family.
 On the weekends, you can find him playing poker, video gaming, attempting to spend time at the gym, or watching a good movie.